 - Place a large skillet over medium heat.

-- In a large bowl, whisk together the eggs, milk, sugar, vanilla, and cinnamon, and whisk until completely combined.
+- In a large bowl, whisk together the eggs, milk, sugar, vanilla, cinnamon, and salt, until completely combined.

 - Melt 1 to 2 tablespoons of butter in the hot pan.